-(Mark C One) \boxtimes QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) OF THE SECURITIES EXCHA ANGE ACT OF 1934 Fo or the Quarterly Period Ended June 30, 2022 OR TRANSITION REPORT PURSUANT TO SECTIO N 13 OR 15(d) OF SECURITIES EXCHANGE E ACT OF 1934 Fe or the transition period from to Commission file number 000-19125 nis Pharmaceuticals, Inc Delaware (State or other jurisdiction of incorporation or organ nization) 33-0336973 (IRS Employer Identification No.) 2855 Gazelle Court, Carlsbad, California (Address of Principal Executive Offices) ı 92010 (Zip Code) (Reg 760-931-9200 gistrant's telephone number, including area code e) Securiti es registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, \$.001 Par Value Trading symbol "IONS" Name of each exchange on which registered The Nasdaq Stock Market LLC precedin 3 or 15(d) of the Securities Exchange Act of 1934 during the has been subject to such filing requirements for the past 9 required to be submitted and posted pursuant to Rule 405 c egistrant was required to submit such files).
-Yes \boxtimes No \square company.
-See the definitions of "large accelerated filer accelerated filer, smaller reporting company, or an emergin any," and "emerging growth company" in Rule 12b-2 of the Large Accelerated Filer ⊠ Accelerated Filer □ Non-accelerated Filer □ Smaller Reporting Company □ Emerging Growth Company □ If an emerging growth company, indicate by check m inancial accounting standards provided pursuant to Sect extended transition period for complying with any new of Indicate by check mark whether the registrant is a shell company (as defined in Rule 12(b)-2 of the Se curities Exchange Act of 1934).
-Yes □ No ⊠ The number of shares of voting common stock outstand ding as of August 3, 2022 was 141,941,338.
+⊠QUARTERLY REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the Quarterly Period Ended Septemb er 30, 2022 OR ☐TRANSITION REPORT PURSUANT TO SECTION ION 13 OR 15(d) OF SECURITIES EXC PHANGE ACT OF 1934 For the transition period from to ) Commission file number 000-1912 25 onis Pharmaceuticals Exact name of Registrant as specified in it Delaware 33-0336973 (State or other jurisdiction of incorporation or org anization) (IRS Employer Identification No.) 2855 Gazelle Court, Carlsbad, Californ (Address of Principal Executive Offices 92010 (Zip Code) (R 760-931-9200 aegistrant's telephone number, including a urea code) Secur ities registered pursuant to Section 12( b) of the Act: Title of each class Common Stock, \$.001 Par Value Trading symbol "IONS" Name of each exchange on which registered The Nasdaq Stock Market LLC Section 13 or 15(d) of the Securities Exchange Act of 1934 during the and (2) has been subject to such filing requirements for the past 90 Data File required to be submitted and posted pursuant to Rule 405 of that the registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ , a non-accelerated filer, smaller reporting company, or an emerging growth company," and "emerging growth company" in Rule 12b-2 of the Large Accelerated Filer ⊠ Accelerated Filer □ Non-accelerated Filer $\square$ Smaller Reporting Company □ Emerging Growth Company □ If an emerging growth company, indicate by check revised financial accounting standards provided pursuant to So use the extended transition period for complying with any new or Indicate by check mark whether the registrant is a sh ell company (as defined in Rule 12(b)-2 of of the Securities Exchange Act of 1934).
+Yes □ No 🗵 The number of shares of voting common stock outsta anding as of November 3, 2022 was 142,0 050,336.
+1